semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ## License

 This work is distributed under a [CC-BY license](https://en.wikipedia.org/wiki/Creative_Commons_license).
 Anyone may copy, distribute, display and perform the work and make derivative works and remixes based on it only if they give the author attribution.

+## Acknowledgements

+Clair Castle for the organisation and Nathan Pitt for filming.
+Our sponsors:

 <p align="center">
 <img src=images/UniversityCambridge_logo.png height="50"> <img src=images/CRUKCI_logo.jpg height="50"> <img src=images/Jisc_logo.png height="50"> <img src=images/WellcomeTrust_logo.jpg height="50">